Go kit

 The complete service so far is stringsvc2.

-$ go get github.com/go-kit/kit/examples/stringsvc2
+$ go install github.com/go-kit/examples/stringsvc2@latest

 $ stringsvc2